-The positional arguments root and keyword arguments rel and annotation behave exactly like in find.
+The positional arguments root and keyword argument rel behave exactly like in find.
 An additional positional argument, identifier is required.
 The keyword arguments criterion, find_all and max_depth are not available, as they are fixed to: matching the given identifier, False (as identifiers are unique) and unlimited.